ClickHouse/clickhouse-docs/docs/en/cloud/manage/cmek.md

 ## Key Rotation

 Key rotation is supported within the same KMS provider.
 This action will re-encrypt the data encryption key using the new KMS key, this request is processed immediately without any downtime for your ClickHouse service.
-To perform this action please ensure access to both the configured KMS key and the new KMS key and contact [support](/docs/en/cloud/support) with the KMS keys information.
+To perform this action please ensure access to both the configured KMS key and the new KMS key and contact [support](/docs/en/cloud/support) with the KMS key information.

 ## Performance